stellar-deprecated/horizon/docs/tutorials/follow-received-payments.md

 - How to create a new account.
 - How to fund your account using friendbot
-- How to follow payments to your account using EventSource and Server-Sent Events.
+- How to follow payments to your account using curl and EventSource.

 ## Project Skeleton